M4G4K4/cyberwatchportal-api/README.md

 # Cyber Watch Portal API

-API that contains all business logic ofthe cyber watch portal
+API that contains all business logic of the cyber watch portal.

+Cyber watch portal is an platform where studys, work or articles can be saved and shared with the IPVC community.

 ## Development